sfu-bigdata/bd-glossary/Glossary.md

 [Fitting](#model-fitting) a [model](#machine-learning) that can generate synthetic data beyond [given observations](#data).
 For example, a language model trained on a collection of text can be used to suggest possible words to modify or continue a given phrase. [^28]

+### GIS

+A geographic information system (GIS) is a system that creates, manages, analyzes, and maps all types of data.
+GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there).
+This provides a foundation for mapping and analysis that is used in science and almost every industry.
+GIS helps users understand patterns, relationships, and geographic context.
+The benefits include improved communication and efficiency as well as better management and decision making. [^54] [#storage](#storage) [#lesson-10](#lesson-10)

 ### GOODNESS OF FIT

 Summarizes how well the values observed in the data agree with those values expected by the model. [#processing](#processing)